Hofls/useful-info/ideas-strategies-concepts/books/thinking-fast-and-slow.md

+### TLDR
-TLDR - two systems in brain are constantly fighting over control of behavior/actions
+* Thinking fast and slow - two systems in brain are constantly fighting over control of behavior/actions

 ### Definitions
 * Heuristics and biases: